 A half day session in which we will: Consider how learners differ from one another, including strengths outside the subject area and learning styles.
 Understand the principles behind differentiation.
 Review and develop a range of strategies for differentiating by task, teaching method and outcome.

-HELPING ADVANCED LEARNERS TO REALLY ADVANCE (60-90minutes)
+HELPING ADVANCED LEARNERS TO REALLY ADVANCE (60-90 minutes workshop)

 Advanced learners often feel that they’ve ‘been there, done that, bought the t-shirt.’